altaga/DeSmond-Batches/README.md

 Once deployed and running, our agent DeSmond will listen for messages on the XMTP network.

-* **Direct Messages (DMs):** Simplemente envía un mensaje a la address de DeSmond.
-Puedes preguntar por saldos, iniciar transferencias o realizar queries.
+* **Direct Messages (DMs):** Simply send a message to DeSmond's address.
+You can check balances, initiate transfers, or make inquiries.

     * "What's my ETH balance?"